 Mental Wellbeing & Stress Reduction

-Good mental wellbeing means you will feel relatively confident in yourself and have positive self-esteem and this will reflect through your emotions and relationships with others.
-If you are not dealing with your mental wellbeing very well, you might feel stressed, anxious and/or depressed.
+Good mental wellbeing means you feel relatively confident in yourself with positive self-esteem, this will reflect in your relationships with others.
+If you are not dealing with your mental wellbeing well, you might feel stressed, anxious and/or depressed.

 Stress is our body’s response to pressures from a situation or life event.
 What contributes to stress is different for each of us and can vary depending on social and economic circumstances.
-Common features of things that can make us feel stressed include experiencing something new or unexpected, or feeling we have a lack of control over a situation.
+Common features of things that can make us feel stressed include unexpected events or change or feeling that we lack control over a situation.